Bella Dodd: Congressional Testimony

 She claimed that more than 1,500 teachers nationwide were members of the Communist Party, and that the Party recruited teachers and professionals, but kept their participation highly secret.
 However, "99.99% [of American teachers] are loyal Americans."
-In the Party, she said, there was no academic freedom, "no room for difference of opinion."
+In the party, she said, there was no academic freedom, "no room for difference of opinion."

-Dodd named both teachers and public intellectuals who were Party members, fellow travellers, or useful idiots ("suckers", as Kunzig characterized them), including Moe Finkelstein (American Committee for Democracy and Intellectual Freedom), Franz Boas, Albert Einstein, and Christian Gauss.

 Later life

-Dodd continued as a lawyer for the rest of her life.
+Dodd continued to work as a lawyer for the rest of her life.

-In 1968, Dodd made an unsuccessful run for a seat in the US Congress as the candidate of the New York Conservative Party; she lost by a significant margin.
-She came in last place with 3% of the vote, against Democratic incumbent Leonard Farbstein (easily reelected with 53%), Donald Weeden (Republican), Ralph Denat (Liberal), and David McReynolds (Peace and Freedom).
+In 1968, she made an unsuccessful run for a seat in the US Congress as the candidate of the New York Conservative Party.
+She came in last place with 3% of the vote, against Democratic incumbent Leonard Farbstein.

 Dodd died in Manhattan on April 29, 1969, at age 64 after gall bladder surgery.
 She was buried at Gate of Heaven Cemetery in Pleasantville, New York.